-Master of Arts (MA)† 1.
-The degree of Master of Arts may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Arts (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed an approved program of advanced study.
-The degree shall be awarded in two grades, namely the Pass degree and the degree with Honours.
-There shall be two classes of Honours, namely Class 1 and Class 2.
+Master of Arts (MA) at Honours Level 1.
+The degree of Master of Arts at Honours level may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Arts (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed a program of advanced study.
+The degree shall be awarded either with the grade of Honours Class 1 or with the grade of Honours Class 2.
+A candidate for the award of the degree at Honours level shall not be awarded the degree at Pass level.
 Qualifications 2.
-(1) (a) An applicant for registration for the Honours degree of Master of Arts shall have been admitted to the degree of Bachelor of Arts at a standard not below Honours Class 2 in the University of New South Wales, or other approved university, in an appropriate school or department.
+(1) A candidate for the degree shall have been awarded an appropriate degree of Bachelor from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a standard not below Honours Class 2.
+(2) In exceptional cases an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree.